captmcneil/ajaxify/README.md

 <div id="my-container"></div>
 ```

-If you want to submit a form via ajax, you can do that as well:
+If you want to submit a form via AJAX, you can do that as well:

 ```
 <div id="form-container">